Reliving 2017 gaming memories, as a Persona 5 tourist in Tokyo. Here are the P5 Shibuya Sights I visited!

-Instead, I’d be sharing my own pictures from my trip, with a small screenshot of the corresponding P5 location in the lower right corner.
-As for the real-life sights, given there are so many in Persona 5, I’d be dividing this series into:
+Instead, I’d focus on sharing the pictures I took, with a small screenshot of the corresponding P5 location in the lower right corner.
+As for the actual real-life sights, given there are so many in Persona 5, I’d be dividing this series into:

 Yoshi!
 So much for explanations.
 Let’s go.

 The usual.
 All game screenshots in this Persona 5 Shibuya sights post do not belong to me.
 They belong to the true master of Ren Amamiya.

 Ikouze!
 From My Hotel to JR Shibuya Station

 Starting with this most insipid picture of me in a JR Yamanote train, because …

 I’m still in disbelief as I type this.
 That day, I actually found a place to sit on a Yamanote train.

 A Yamanote train.
 The circular service notorious for being one of the most crowded, most heavily used inner-city lines in the world.